Offshore Oil and Gas Exploration

 In 1975, the Georgia Conservancy became an active stakeholder when we started to follow plans to develop domestic oil production on Georgia’s coast.
 In May 1976, the Georgia Conservancy began working with what would become the Coastal Zone Management program, created to bring together government, petroleum industry, and environmental representatives to consider the onshore impact of offshore oil and gas development.
 Then as now, the Georgia Conservancy realizes such drilling off of our coast would bring demands on public services, oil spills and health hazards, as well as jobs and economic profit.
 If these leases are approved, there will be a major question looming for our coastal communities as they struggle to deal with our disrupted tourism and seafood industries.

 Our federal agencies and elected officials should recognize that Georgia has done a remarkable job protecting our coastal assets for the benefit of our citizens, and that the largest functioning marsh estuary on the East Coast should not be jeopardized by this leasing program.
-Elected officials from Islamorada, Florida to East Hampton, New York, including most recently the Governors of Florida, South Carolina and New Jersey, have stated their opposition to offshore drilling and seismic testing due to economic and environmental concerns.
+Elected officials from Islamorada, Florida to Maine, including the Governors of neighboring Florida and South Carolina, have stated their opposition to offshore drilling and seismic testing due to economic and environmental concerns.
 The Georgia Conservancy believes that our elected officials in Georgia, both at the local, state and Federal levels, should reiterate or declare their opposition to this most recent effort to open up our waters to oil and gas leases.
 We ask for them, as well as concerned citizens, to provide their comments of opposition to the Bureau of Ocean Energy Management.

 The Georgia Conservancy does not believe that allowing oil and gas drilling in Georgia’s offshore waters is in the best interests of our state or nation.
 The risks far outweigh the reward.
 We appreciate the opportunity to voice our concerns in hopes that our federal agencies will use science and economic data to show that it does not make sense to lease areas off the Georgia coast for oil and natural gas drilling.